Thermodynamical versus logical irreversibility: a concrete objection to Landauer's principle: Abstract

 \section{Abstract}

 Landauer's principle states that the logical irreversibility of an operation, such as erasing one bit, whatever its physical implementation, necessarily implies its thermodynamical irreversibility.
-In this letter, a very simple counterexample of physical implementation (that uses a two-to-one relation between logic and thermodynamic states) is given that allows to erase one bit in a thermodynamical reversible manner.
+In this paper, a very simple counterexample of physical implementation (that uses a two-to-one relation between logic and thermodynamic states) is given that allows to erase one bit in a thermodynamical quasistatic manner (i.e. that may tend to be reversible if slowed down enough).

 Entropy was originally defined by Clausius\,\cite{Clausius_1879} as the state quantity that accounts for heat exchanges and their irreversible features.
 The state of a system is defined by a set of parameters, the state quantities, such as internal energy, temperature, volume, pressure, quantity of matter etc, which make it possible to describe the system, i.e. to construct a representation of the system as it appears to our senses (there is nothing else we can access).
 After Shannon\,\cite{Shannon_1948}, entropy was revealed as the state quantity that quantifies the complexity of this representation considered as a random variable, that is to say the quantity of information required in unit of bit to encode this representation in the memory of a computer.